Book your Rabbit's Holiday today

 Bunny Mani Pedi

 maintain your rabbits nails for their comfort.
+Regular nail trimming prevents health issues such as sores or bone misalignment.
 This price is by appointment or I offer a discount while boarding.

 As a proud rabbit owner, you know that these furry companions bring immense joy to our homes.
 To ensure their well-being and happiness, proper grooming is essential.
 In this post, we'll explore the significance of grooming your pet rabbit and provide some helpful tips.